Agroforestry Through the Elements – Agricology Podcast

 – In Conversation With Ben Raskin, Colin Tosh and Vicki Hird

 The first episode of the series focuses on the element of water, exploring how trees impact flood risk, rainfall, soil moisture and much more.
-Guest podcaster Wallace Currie is joined by three guests who each bring their own unique perspective on the topic whilst also sharing their broader agroforestry experience.
+Wallace Currie is joined by three guests who each bring their own unique perspective on the topic whilst also sharing their broader agroforestry experience.

 Ben Raskin